oliviaBahr/perceptron/README.md

 ## A new kind of perceptron!

-Data is downloaded with LFS
+Setup your env and download dependencies with `./setup.sh`.